 Equally comfortable on the concert stage, Grace has been engaged as a soloist in Carmina Burana with Akron Symphony where she “was rapturous in her solos, especially when she floated up to a stratospheric note in ‘Dulcissime’” (Cleveland Classical).
 Other concert highlights include Messiah (Utah Symphony), Faure Requiem (Piccolo Spoleto Festival), Bach Stabat Mater (Cincinnati Bach Festival), and Monteverdi Vespers (CCM Philharmonia).

-Grace was the first prize winner of the 2017 American International Czech and Slovak Voice Competition.
-Recently she was named a winner of the Utah District in the Metropolitan Opera National Council auditions, and she will compete at the regional level in Denver, Colorado.
-Grace was also awarded the 2nd prize in the 2018 Palm Springs Opera Competition, and 3rd prize in the 2019 Carolyn Bailey and Dominick Argento Vocal Competition.
+Grace was the first prize winner of the 2017 American International Czech and Slovak Voice Competition, with a distinction for best interpretation of a French work.
+Recently she was named a regional finalist in the Metropolitan Opera National Council Auditions.
+Grace was also awarded the 2nd prize in the 2018 Palm Springs Opera Competition, and 3rd prize in the Artist Division of the 2019 Carolyn Bailey and Dominick Argento Vocal Competition.

 Grace holds a Bachelor’s of Music from CUNY Queens College and a Masters of Music/Artist Diploma from Cincinnati College-Conservatory of Music.